“I can never tell whether he's joking.”

 You have an uncle who has a strange sense of humor.
 He tells jokes, but his face always stays serious.
 You get confused by this.
-Now you're talking about your uncle's personality with your mother, and you say:
+Now you're talking about your uncle's personality with your mother.
+This is how you explain your confusion.

 I can never tell whether he's joking.